ably/ably-java/README.md

 }
 ```

-We only support installation via Maven/Gradle from the Maven Central repository.
-If you want to use a standalone fat JAR for (ie containing all dependencies), it can be generated via a gradle task (see [building](#building) below); note that this is the "Java" (JRE) library variant only; Android is now supported via an AAR and there is no self-contained AAR build option.
+We only support installation via Maven / Gradle from the Maven Central repository.
+If you want to use a standalone fat JAR (i.e. containing all dependencies), it can be generated via a Gradle task (see [building](#building) below), creating a "Java" (JRE) library variant only.
+There is no standalone / self-contained AAR build option.

 ## Dependencies